dmaerzendorfer/masterThesis/ResearchDiary/README.md

     - update control table to use ui buttons instead of grab buttons - done
     - move seperating wall closer to diorama to not get ppl stuck in it -done
     - select buttons in view-panel should show if cam is selected or not! -> should be done now, needs testing -> done
-    - fix hoverCam top orientation thingy
+    - fix hoverCam top orientation thingy -> done
     - add a highlight border to hoverCams object -> added logic for it, needs testing -> done
     - add a sound feedback for when a poi is found the first time -> done
 ## 04.10.2024